 District of New Jersey

-Prior to joining MSF, Mr. Roberts was Senior Global Legal Counsel for EY in New York.
-He also spent three years in London at EY Global’s headquarters where he managed regulatory enforcement matters.
-Earlier in his career Mr. Roberts was Senior Counsel in the SEC’s Division of Enforcement where he handled investigations and litigation related to financial fraud and insider trading.
-He began his career as an Associate at Thelen Reid & Priest in New York and was a Law Clerk to the Honorable Donald Goldman of the New Jersey Superior Court.
+Mr. Roberts was previously Senior Global Legal Counsel for EY in New York.
+Earlier in his career Mr. Roberts was Senior Counsel in the SEC’s Division of Enforcement.
+He began his career as an associate at Thelen Reid & Priest in New York and was a law clerk to the Honorable Donald Goldman of the New Jersey Superior Court.

-Represented EY personnel in joint DOJ/SEC Foreign Corrupt Practices Act investigation.
+Represented a company’s personnel in joint DOJ/SEC Foreign Corrupt Practices Act investigation.

-Conducted internal investigation related to compliance with international and United States auditor independence requirements.
+Conducted internal investigation for a company related to its compliance with international and US accounting and auditing requirements.

 “International Regulatory Issues Facing Accounting Firms,” American Law Institute – American Bar Association, Conference on Accountants’ Liability (2015, 2016)